BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

 <div class="annotate" markdown>
 !!! warning inline end
     By default, all specified enchantments are required.
-If you want to check if the item contains a matching enchantment (and/or more enchants), add `enchants-containing` argument to the instruction string.
-Each specified enchantment will be required on the item by default unless you prefix its name with `none-`(3).
+Each specified enchantment will be required on the item by default unless you prefix its name with `none-`(1).
+    ??? warning
+        **Do not use `none-` prefix unless you're using `enchants-containing` argument**, or else will break the check!
 * `enchants` - a list of enchantments and their levels.
 You can require the item to not have any enchantments by using `none` keyword.
+To check the item contains a matching enchantment instead of all, add `enchants-containing` argument to the instruction string.
- Each enchantment consists of these things, separated by colons(1):
+ Each enchantment consists of these things, separated by colons(2):
     - [name](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html)
-    - level (only positive numbers, including zero) (2) !!! warning
+    - level (only positive numbers, including zero) (3)
-    **Do not use `none-` prefix unless you're using `enchants-containing` argument**, or else it doesn't make any sense and will break the check!

 * `unbreakable` - This makes the item unbreakable.
    You can specify it as either `unbreakable` or `unbreakable:true` to require an item to be unbreakable.